Parent Hamiltonians of Jastrow Wavefunctions: Discussion and conclusions

 Importantly, our results allow reverse-engineering the pair function that gives rise to a given pairwise potential.
 As an example, we have identified the ground-state of a Hamiltonian with Yukawa two-body interactions, and an additional model with a vanishing two-body term that is governed exclusively by three-body interactions.

 Our results can be extended to models that are supersymmetric \cite{Cooper95}, include spin degrees of freedom, as well as multiple species \cite{Kawakami94,Polychronakos92,Meljanac03}, and truncated interactions \cite{JainKhare99,Pittman17}.
 Likewise, one can envision the extension to account for anyons with two-body interactions involving the relative angular momentum \cite{Khare05}.
 Yet another generalization is suggested by considering more general Jastrow wavefunctions of the type in Eq. (\ref{GenJastrow}).
-An exciting prospect is offered by considering Nosanov-Jastrow wavefunctions used to describe quantum solids, as this may allow the identification of quasi-exactly solvable many-body quantum systems with a lattice structure \cite{Cazorla07,Cazorla09,delcampo20}.
+An exciting prospect is offered by considering Nosanov-Jastrow wavefunctions used to describe quantum solids, as this may allow the identification of quasi-exactly solvable many-body quantum systems with a lattice.
+To this end, one may consider including symmetrized wave-functions \cite{Zhai05,Cazorla07,Cazorla09,delcampo20}, shadow wave-functions \cite{Reatto88,Vitiello88,Galli05}, and permutation-sampling methods \cite{Ceperley78,Pilati12}.

 While we have focused on ground-state wavefunctions and the identification of the corresponding parent Hamiltonians, an interesting outlook concerns the identification of excited states and their corresponding energy eigenvalues.
-The systems discussed are generally quasi-exactly solvable in the sense that only part of the spectrum may be derived.
+The systems discussed are generally quasi-exactly solvable and thus only part of the spectrum may be derived.
 It is thus of interest to explore whether one can establish the integrability of the parent Hamiltonian from the properties of the ground-state Jastrow wavefunction.